-The graph set forth below compares the change in the Company scumulative total stockholder return on its Common Stock between December 18, 2003 (the date the Common Stock commenced public trading) and June 30, 2006 with the cumulative total return of the NASDAQ Composite Index and the NASDAQ Biotechnology Index during the same period.
-This graph assumes the investment of \$100 on December 18, 2003 in the Company scommon Stock and each of the comparison groups and assumes reinvestment of dividends, if any.
-The Company has not paid any dividends on the Common Stock, and no dividends are included in the report of the Company performance.
-This graph is not soliciting material, is not deemed filed with the SEC and is not to be incorporated by reference in any filing of the Company under the Securities Act or the Securities Exchange Act of 1934, as amended (the securities Act), whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+The graph set forth below compares the change in the Company's cumulative total stockholder return on its Common Stock between December 18, 2003 (the date the Common Stock commenced public trading) and June 30, 2006 with the cumulative total return of the NASDAQ Composite Index and the NASDAQ Biotechnology Index during the same period.
+This graph assumes the investment of \$100 on December 18, 2003 in the Company's Common Stock and each of the comparison groups and assumes reinvestment of dividends, if any.
+The Company has not paid any dividends on the Common Stock, and no dividends are included in the report of the Company's performance.
+This graph is not "soliciting material," is not deemed filed with the SEC and is not to be incorporated by reference in any filing of the Company under the Securities Act or the Securities Exchange Act of 1934, as amended (the "Exchange Act"), whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.